Chemyka/Chemyka.github.io/_pages/about.md

 This blog is designed to inspire an appreciation for the techniques, applications, and peculiarities of quantum computational chemistry, particularly through open-source demonstration.
-As of the 19th March, 2020, the project is still under active development.
+As of the 29th March, 2020, the project is still under active development.
 It is run anonymously as a labor of love, in my spare time.

 ## Blogroll

 I am hardly the first to create a chemistry blog.
-Here is a collection of active(-ish) blogs I've found.
-Feel free to let me know if I'm missing any!
+Here is a collection of active (or active-ish) blogs I've found.
+Let me know if I'm missing any!

 <b>Computational Chemistry</b>